builderking/production/docs/warehousing/inventorystock.md

 Adjustments should be made sparingly and only when operational workflows (Receiving, Picking, Transfers) cannot be used.
 Over-reliance on manual adjustments can introduce inconsistencies and reduce audit trail integrity.
 Always document the reason for adjustments and follow approval processes where required.

-## View Stock Details

-The stock details view provides comprehensive information about a specific inventory record, including its history and current status.

-Each stock detail screen displays:

-- **Warehouse and location**: The facility and exact bin location where the item is stored.
-- **Item information**: Product name, SKU, and description for clear identification.
-- **Quantity details**: Current available quantity and unit of measure.
-- **Lot and serial tracking**: Batch number and serial identifier if applicable, supporting traceability requirements.
-- **Timestamps**: Creation date and last modification date for audit purposes.
-- **User attribution**: Who created the stock record and who last updated it, ensuring accountability.
-- **Notes and context**: Any additional information or adjustment reasons recorded during creation or updates.

-The details view helps administrators verify stock accuracy, investigate discrepancies, and understand the history of changes made to specific inventory records.
-It also provides visibility into which users performed stock operations, supporting accountability and audit compliance.

 :::note
 Keep stock records accurate by using operational workflows (Receiving, Picking, Transfers) whenever possible.
 Manual adjustments should be reserved for corrections and exceptions.